The-Kirby-Institute/Launcher_Doxy_PEP/README.md

 <entry key="PROP_PEP_PERSISTENCE_ADHERENCE">.../entry>
 <entry key="PROP_PEP_UPTAKE">...</entry>
 ```
 These parameters are specific to Doxy-PEP (Doxycycline Post-Exposure Prophylaxis) modeling and should be configured according to your simulation scenario.
-The following table outlines each parameter, its type, description, and example usage:

-These parameters are specific to Doxy-PEP (Doxycycline Post-Exposure Prophylaxis) modeling and should be configured according to your simulation scenario.

 | **Property Name**               | **Type**           | **Description**                                                                                                                                                                                                                                                                                                                                                                     | **Examples** |